All Products

 X-Forwarded-Client-srcport

-Listeners can use the X-Forwarded-Client-srcport header to obtain the client port.
+Enable the X-Forwarded-Client-srcport header field to obtain the port of the client that accesses the SLB instance.

 X-Forwarded-Client-srcport: <port>